Market Conduct Code

 - Openness: MAXA Financial must make specific information about its personal information management policies and practices readily available to

 - Individual Access: Upon request, an individual must be informed of the existence, use and disclosure of his or her personal information and be given access to that information.
 An individual will be able to challenge the accuracy and completeness of the information and have it amended as

-- Challenging Compliance: Challenges concerning compliance with the above principles may be addressed to the designated individual accountable for MAXA Financial’s All inquiries regarding privacy should be in writing to the Privacy Officer by mail, at the following address:
+- Challenging Compliance: Challenges concerning compliance with the above principles may be addressed to the designated individual accountable for MAXA Financial’s All inquiries regarding privacy should be in writing to the Privacy Officer, Scott Sanders, by mail, at the following address: